Sumit2701/blogsite/README.md

 after installing is finished then run
 => npm run dev  <=

-open the website on local
+open the website on (http://localhost:3000/)